raspberrypilearning/packaging-your-code/en/step_7.md

 --- /collapse ---

-**Note:** the `sdist` parameter tells `setup.py` to create a **source distribution** which can be used to install your module on any computer which can run Python, there are other distributions such as `bdist_wheel` which is a binary distribution and will be quicker to install but may not work on every computer, so it is good idea to always create a source distribution.
+**Note:** the `sdist` parameter tells `setup.py` to create a **source distribution**, which can be used to install your module on any computer which can run Python.
+There are other distribution types, e.g. `bdist_wheel`, which is a binary distribution.
+This type is quicker to install but may not work on every computer, so it is good idea to always create a source distribution.

 --- /task ---

-`setup.py` will have created a directory called `dist` in your **project** directory, this contains the distribution files for your project.
+`setup.py` will have created a directory called `dist` in your `my_project` directory that contains the distribution files for your project.

-Once you have created your **distribution** you can upload it to PyPI using `twine`.
+Once you have created your distribution, you can upload it to PyPI using `twine`.

 --- task ---